 And it goes in a circle.

 If you love yourself, it’s easier to love others.
-When you love others, you give them kindness.
-And when you send kindness to others, you feel better about yourself.
+And when you love others, you feel better about yourself.

 2) Praise Yourself